wayfair/vsm-ios/Sources/VSM/Documentation.docc/ComprehensiveGuide/ViewDefinition-SwiftUI.md

 }
 ```

-In SwiftUI, we simply write a switch statement within the `body` property to evaluate the current state and draw the most appropriate content for it.
+In SwiftUI, we write a switch statement within the `body` property to evaluate the current state and draw the most appropriate content for it.

 Note that if you avoid using a `default` case in your switch statement, the compiler will enforce any future changes to the shape of your feature.
 This is good because it will help you avoid bugs when maintaining the feature.